Gooey <-->

 • Increases profitability by 23%

-Conversely, Gallup’s research also finds that employee disengagement costs companies $8.8 trillion annually — or about 9% of global GDP.
-That’s why it’s essential for organizations to deliberately track quantitative and qualitative employee engagement data, including metrics like employee Net Promoter Score (eNPS).
+The report also found that employee disengagement costs companies $8.8 trillion annually — or about 9% of global GDP.
+That’s why it’s critical for organizations to deliberately track quantitative and qualitative employee engagement data, including metrics like employee Net Promoter Score (eNPS).

 1. Engaged cultures are inclusive and psychologically safe.